Tuesday, 27 July 2010

 More crucially, Shero realised that if you committed 'minor' penalties (ie, fouls) all the time, the referee could not call all of them, for fear of 'killing' the game.
 This was the dilemma in which Webb quickly found himself trapped--having dished out yellow cards, he couldn't go back for a second without changing the whole dynamic of the game.
 He was more concerned with keeping the game 'even' than enforcing its laws, and dug himself a deep hole doing it.

-I couldn't help but thinking that this Dutch team must have got very tired of being compared unfavourably to the great sides who lost in the finals to the home teams in 1974 and 1978, so they watched the 1978 final for inspiration, and decided to come out and play like it was 1978 again...and they were the Argentinians!
+I couldn't help but thinking that this Dutch team must have got very tired of being compared unfavourably to their great sides who lost in the finals, both times to the home teams, in 1974 and 1978.
+My guess is they watched the 1978 final for inspiration, and decided to come out and play like it was 1978 again...and they were Argentina.